-Stop #2 of The Underground Railroad Experience begins as the Magic Lantern portion of your adventure nears its conclusion.
-Out of the darkness appears one of the important “conductors” on the Underground Railroad, traveling through time and space ready to relate real life stories of successful flights to liberty that are at once troubling and inspirational.
-Somehow, the people, places and methods of the Underground Railroad have nearly been lost in the pages of history.
+Stop #1 of The Underground Railroad Experience begins as one of the important “conductors” on the Underground Railroad travels through time and space to relate real life stories of successful flights to liberty that are at once troubling and inspirational.
+Somehow, these people, places and methods of the Underground Railroad have nearly been lost in the pages of history.
 Understandably the topics of slavery, abolition, and the Civil War are not easy to talk about, let alone to try to explain.
 Yet to deny their existence obscures our past and limits our ability to appreciate and comprehend events of today.

-However, it is the unexpected appearance of a free African-American of the 1850s that will engage you emotionally, lifting the words off a history book, and bringing them to life.
+This unexpected appearance of a free African-American of the 1850’s will engage you emotionally, lifting the words off a history book, and bringing them to life.
 Harrowing stories of those “almost caught” and their personal experiences highlight the obstacles and risks each took to conduct their “passengers” along their journey to freedom.

 The Underground Railroad Experience is available by reservation only, and for groups only.

 Please click the links below to continue your journey.